davidpallmann/sql-database-binding-azurefunc-v1/README.md

 Your [SQLDatabase] attribute should be followed by a variable, which can be either of these types:

-* ICollector&lt;DataTable&gt: a System.Data.DataTable containing a DataRow collection.
+* ICollector<DataTable>: a System.Data.DataTable containing a DataRow collection.
-* ICollector&t;string&gt;: a JSON string - a serialized DataTable (actually a fragment, not complete JSON) in the form
+* ICollector<string>: a JSON string - a serialized DataTable (actually a fragment, not complete JSON) in the form
 ```
 [ { "column1": "value1", "column2": "value2", ... }, { ...record 2...}, ... { ...record N... } ]
 ```